 Rice CDO offers students more time and more opportunities

 And the strategy clearly works.
-In the class of 2022, 68.5 percent of students accepted offers through school-facilitated activities.
-The vast majority of 2022 graduates - 94 percent - accepted job offers within three months of graduation, with an average competitive starting salary of $142,212.
-Rice Business students pay attention to this because they’re looking for compensation that is competitive with top business schools.
-Top Rice Business graduate employers include: Capital One, Dell, Deloitte Consulting, CenterPoint Energy, Chevron, ExxonMobil, EY, and KPMG.
+In the class of 2024, 71 percent of students accepted offers through school-facilitated activities, with an average competitive starting salary of $150k.
+Top Rice Business graduate employers include: Amazon, AT&T, Deloitte Consulting, Bank of America Securities, JP Morgan and ExxonMobil.

 Continuous contact with alumni builds a formidable network

-To give a closer look at this high-energy career operation, we recently caught up with Phil Heavilin II, Executive Director of the Career Development Office.
-Heavilin had stopped in Washington, D.C. on the way home from the Week on Wall Street trek, a program in which Rice Business students meet alumni, recruiters and other business contacts at New York financial institutions.
-He was in Washington, D.C. to see alumni.
+To give a closer look at this high-energy career operation, we recently caught up with Jessica Campbell, Executive Director of the Career Development Office.
+Campbell had stopped in Washington, D.C. on the way home from the Week on Wall Street trek, a program in which Rice Business students meet alumni, recruiters and other business contacts at New York financial institutions.
+She was in Washington, D.C. to see alumni.

-Year-round contact with alumni across the country, Heavilin says, is a key strategy in building the formidable professional network for Rice Business graduates.
-The D.C. alumni Heavilin was meeting work at Capital One, a financial services firm that had just finished a trial recruiting run with Rice Business.
-Heavilin wanted to get first-hand feedback on how the trial had gone.
+Year-round contact with alumni across the country, Campbell says, is a key strategy in building the formidable professional network for Rice Business graduates.
+The D.C. alumni Campbell was meeting work at Capital One, a financial services firm that had just finished a trial recruiting run with Rice Business.
+Campbell wanted to get first-hand feedback on how the trial had gone.
 Recruiting was so successful, Capital One added Rice Business as a core campus recruiting school.

-The recruiting opportunities at Rice are striking not only for their abundance, but also for their variety, says Heavilin.
-Though known best for its excellence in the energy industry, Rice Business also attracts employers in the fields of
+The recruiting opportunities at Rice are striking not only for their abundance, but also for their variety, says Campbell.
+Rice Business attracts employers in the fields of

-consulting, financial services and technology.
+consulting, energy, financial services and technology.
 Recruiters from healthcare, real estate and telecom companies also frequent campus to meet prospective hires.
-Regardless of whether the economy is bullish or bearish, Heavilin notes, Rice Business ensures its graduates will have a wealth of opportunities.
+Regardless of whether the economy is bullish or bearish, Campbell notes, Rice Business ensures its graduates will have a wealth of opportunities.